 About the Artist

-Haven received a 2006 GAP to help offset the expense of traveling for the purpose of installing her work, which is part of a national traveling group show titled Over + Over that began showing in 2005.
-Haven is the only Northwest artist represented in the show.
-She is also a 1992 GAP award winner.
+Victoria received 2006 GAP Award funding to help offset the expense of traveling for the purpose of installing her work, which is part of a national traveling group show titled Over + Over that began showing in 2005.
+She is the only Northwest artist represented in the show.
+She also received a 1992 GAP Award.

 Information included above was provided by artist at the time of application.